We’re currently updating the website for our 2022 programs. If you’re reading this, we’re still updating.

 - Tailor session content to meet your student’s learning level and travel guidelines

-Group size: minimum of 15 students; minimum cost of $150
+Group size: minimum of 10 students

 - Participate in activities unavailable to single day visits: Night Hikes, Fire Making, and Campfire & Storytelling.

-Group size: minimum of 8 students.
+Group size: minimum of 8 students and 1 adult.

 - Design content to work with your student’s needs and your curriculum

-- Perfect for your school’s Challenge Week, Mini Course, or Interim studies session
+- Perfect for your school’s Challenge Week, Mini Course, or Interim Studies session

 - Shuttle service to and from area transportation hubs is available for additional cost

-Group size: minimum of 8 students
+Group size: minimum of 8 students and 1 adult

 Past Lifeways Activity Sessions

-Ceramics: Ceramics activity provides an introduction to prehistoric pottery production—how production changed through time, what tools people used, and ceramic form and function.
+Ceramics: Ceramics provides an introduction to prehistoric pottery production—how production changed through time, what tools people used, and ceramic form and function.
 Students make their own pinch or coil pots using local clay; if time allows, students gather their own clay from a local creek.

 Flintknapping: Introduces stone tool technology: How were stone tools made?
 From what materials?
-What types of tools are discovered at archeological sites?
+What types of tools are discovered at archaeological sites?
 Multi-Day students also explore such topics as use-wear and material collection.
 Students make their own stone tool.